Jense5/consultant-cli/README.md

 ![consultant](http://i.imgur.com/phhV1uY.png)

-A **simple** and **dynamic** boilerplate generator with basic support for argument parsing, wab scraping, static typing, babel and much more.
+A **simple** and **dynamic** boilerplate generator with basic support for argument parsing, web scraping, flow, babel, eslint and much more.
 Simply run `consultant` and follow the instructions.

 ### Installation